Self-sustaining traveling fronts for a model related to bushfires: Main results

 \subsection{Self-similar fire fronts}

 Another question related to special solutions of moving fronts deal with ``self-similar'' solutions.
-For instance, in the absence of the interaction kernel~$K$, for every~$\kappa\in\R\setminus\{0\}$ and~$\kappa_0\in\R$, the classical heat equation~$\partial_tu=c\partial_x^2u$ exhibits solutions of the form
+For instance, in the absence of the interaction kernel~$K$, the classical heat equation~$\partial_tu=c\partial_x^2u$ exhibits solutions of the form